ravi9/openvino-ami/README.md

-# scripts
+# OpenVINO AMI Setup

-Install scripts for Intel tools and sdks
+This repo contains scripts to install OpenVINO notebooks in AWS using EC2 Builder.